IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“It doesn't seem to me that this fantastically marvellous universe, this tremendous range of time and space and different kinds of animals, and all the different planets, and all these atoms with all their motions, and so on, all this complicated thing can merely be a stage so that God can watch human beings struggle for good and evil — which is the view that religion has.
 The stage is too big for the drama.”

 >“God was always invented to explain mystery.
 God is always invented to explain those things that you do not understand.
 Now when you finally discover how something works, you get some laws which you're taking away from God; you don't need him anymore.
 But you need him for the other mysteries.
 So therefore you leave him to create the universe because we haven't figured that out yet; you need him for understanding those things which you don't believe the laws will explain, such as consciousness, or why you only live to a certain length of time — life and death — stuff like that.
 God is always associated with those things that you do not understand.
 Therefore I don't think that the laws can be considered to be like God because they have been figured out.”

+>“Einstein was a giant.
+His head was in the clouds, but his feet were on the ground.
+But those of us who are not that tall have to choose!”

 ― <a href="https://en.wikipedia.org/wiki/Richard_Feynman" target="_blank">Richard Feynman</a>